 I’m not going to give you proportions for this recipe.
 How much you need is going to depend on how big of a batch you’re cooking.
 The first time I made these, I used 2 small zucchini, 2 eggs, and 1.5 cups of coconut flour.
-Oh, and make sure you always get organic zucchini (and yellow summer squash) to avoid GMOs.
+Oh, and make sure you always get organic (or buy from a farmer you trust) zucchini and yellow summer squash to avoid potential GMOs.

 Ingredients